RefuAid and English UK

-The largest single group on the language programme is doctors.
-RefuAid's moving case histories include the story of anaesthetist Dr Wafaa Alnason, who arrived in the UK in 2017 after fleeing Syria, and later worked on the Covid frontline in an East London hospital.
-Another doctor, Manal, contacted RefuAid in January 2020 because she needed to sit the OET language exam to begin her medical requalification: she is now a fully-registered UK doctor training new vaccinators in Liverpool.
+The largest single group studying on the language programme in 2021 was doctors.
+RefuAid's moving case histories include the story of anaesthetist Dr Wafaa Alnason, who arrived in the UK in 2017 after fleeing Syria and later worked on the Covid frontline in an East London hospital.
+Another doctor, Manal, contacted RefuAid in January 2020 because she needed to sit the OET language exam to begin her medical requalification: she is now a fully registered UK doctor training new vaccinators in Liverpool.

 Find out more